wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 # Connecting to WIS2 over MQTT

-!!! abstract
+!!!
+Learning outcomes

+    By the end of this session, you will be able to:

-    In this session you will practice connecting to the WIS2 Global Broker using MQTT Explorer.
+    - connect to the WIS2 Global Broker using MQTT Explorer
+    - review the WIS2 topic structure
+    - review the WIS2 notification message structure

 ## Introduction